robotics102/um-f25/project_1/index.md

 ## Teams

-Project 1 and project 2 will be done in in teams of two with the same teams for both projects.
+Project 1 will be done individually, while project 2 will be done in in teams of two!
 First get team assignments from your instructor.
 Then follow the instructions for **Getting Your Code** and **Setting Up Your Repository** below.
 Only one teammate needs to execute these steps.
 Once your repository is set up the other teammate can simply [clone the repository](https://hellorob.org/tutorials/git#sec_clone).

 ## Getting Your Code